State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture

 are superextremal with respect to a dilatonic Reissner-Nordstr\"om of the corresponding Cartan $U(1)$ charges.
 Moreover, they form a sublattice of the $U(1)$ charge lattice and therefore are sufficient to satisfy the original sublattice weak gravity conjecture.

 We will now argue that, at least for simple gauge groups, this sector in fact satisfies the stronger claim of the non-Abelian sLWGC.
-To this end we need to see how the states encoded in~\eqref{eqn:theta0} arrange into representations of the gauge group.
+To this end we need to see how the states encoded in~\eqref{eqn:theta0} arrange into representations of the gauge group $G$ with Lie algebra $\mathfrak{g}$.
 More precisely, we will rewrite the right-hand side in terms of Weyl characters.
-Let us first recall some definitions.
+Let us first recall some definitions\footnote{For further guidance on Lie algebras and representation theory, we refer the reader to Appendix \ref{app:LART}.}.
 Let $(R,V_{\bm{\lambda}})$ be an irreducible, finite-dimensional representation of a complex semisimple Lie algebra $\mathfrak{g}$ with Cartan subalgebra $\mathfrak{h}$.
 Here $V_{\bm{\lambda}}$ is a highest weight module with highest weight $\bm{\lambda}$, and $R$ is the $\mathfrak{g}$-representation associated to $V_{\bm{\lambda}}$.
 The Weyl character of $(R,V_{\bm{\lambda}})$ is the function $\chi_{\bm{\lambda}}: \mathfrak{h} \rightarrow \mathbb{C}$ with

 From now on we assume that the gauge group is a simple Lie group with algebra $\mathfrak{g}$.
 However, we remark that the upcoming derivations can be generalized for semisimple Lie algebras via the product formula (\ref{eqn:semisimpleProduct}).
 Thus, for a simple Lie algebra the index $\bm{m}$ of the elliptic genus as a lattice Jacobi form will then be $m$ times the negative of the coroot lattice intersection form, where $m$ is some positive integer.
 The numerator of the elliptic genus admits an expansion in terms of Weyl invariant lattice theta functions